TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Content/Links.rst

 ========================================

-You can use the text role :rst:`:composer:` to create an infobox with information from and links to packagist.
+You can use the text role :rst:`:composer:` to create an infobox with information and links to Packagist.
 This way you can link to any TYPO3 extension that is also listed on packagist like :composer:`georgringer/news` and :composer:`b13/container`, any TYPO3 system extension like :composer:`typo3/cms-adminpanel` and any other Composer package like